International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted

 Why do we need to better understand giftedness?

-Why do we need to identify gifted children and adolescents?
+Why do we need to identify gifted and highly–profoundly gifted children and adolescents?

-Why do we need to support gifted education and gifted development?
+Why do we need to meaningfully support gifted education and gifted development?

-Giftedness is human development and potential with identifiable social, emotional, physical, cognitive, and altrusistic-moral characteristics
+Giftedness is human development and potential.
+Including identifiable social, emotional, imaginational, cognitive, psychomotor, and sensual experiences and development.

-The advanced and often asychronous development of gifted individuals is driven by greater-than-typical intensity, sensitivities, awareness, and innate understandings termed overexcitabilities.
+The advanced and often asynchronous development of gifted individuals is driven by greater-than-typical intensity, sensitivities, awareness, excitability.
+The term “overexcitability” refers to the greater-than-typical internal and external response of the nervous system.

-Highly–profoundly gifted children are being misidentified in schools and misdiagnosed by untrained practitioners or overlooked completely.
+Tragically, many highly–profoundly gifted children are being misidentified in schools or misdiagnosed by practitioners who do not have training in giftedness or profoundly gifted individuals.

-Highly gifted and profoundly gifted children’ social, emotional, cognitive, physical, and altruistic-moral development is vulnerable and at high risk.
+As such, the social, emotional, cognitive, physical, and altruistic-moral development of highly–profoundly gifted children, adolescents, young adults, individuals, and families is vulnerable and at high risk.

 The International GIfted Consortium (IGC), Research Center for Highly–Profondly Gifted marks 10-years